OCA/e-commerce/website_sale_product_minimal_price/README.rst

 =====

 #.
 Go to backend and set a product with variants and extra price by attribute
-   value.
+   value or define a distinct prices in public price list for this variant.
 #.
 Go to Website Shop.
 #.
 You will see that in main products view appears the text "From " with
-   minimal price if the product has a diferent extra prices by attribute.
+   minimal price if the product has a distinct prices by attribute.
 #.
 Click on product, the price displayed is the minimal variant price.

 Bug Tracker